a9s Data Service Sunrise/Sunset for Major Versions

 Software defects ("bugs") reported via our support portal during the RC stage will be prioritized so that they can be resolved during the RC stage before it becomes GA.

 A RC must meet all Enterprise Readiness Criteria (high availability, encryption, backups, etc.) and must have undergone all the quality assurance and manual and automated testing procedures required to call it GA.
 For example, it must offer a migration path from the latest generally available a9s Data Service version of the same type.
-While breaking changes that require a migration/recreation of existing a9s Data Service instances might happen between Beta and RC releases, they must not happen between RC and GA releases.
+While breaking changes that require a migration/recreation of existing a9s Data Service Instances might happen between Beta and RC releases, they must not happen between RC and GA releases.
 In consequence, seamless in-place updates from RC to GA instances must be supported.

 A RC is production ready and covered by 24/7 support.